 Stockholm (NordSIP) – To boil water, nuclear power plants (NPPs) use fission to split atoms, which releases the energy binding neutrons and protons together inside an atom.
 The steam generated from the reaction is used to power turbines that generate electricity.

-According to the IEA, nuclear power is the second-largest source of low-carbon electricity.
+According to the International Energy Agency (IEA), nuclear power is the second-largest source of low-carbon electricity.
 It provided 10% of the global electricity supply in 2018, including 30% of total low-carbon electricity.
 Over the last 50 years, nuclear power has provided half of all low-carbon electricity in advanced economies, according to the same source.

 Unlike other renewable energy sources, such as wind and solar, nuclear energy supply is not intermittent, meaning that it is not dependent on the wind blowing or the sun shining.
 Instead, NPPs can generate energy at a constant rate.
 As a result, nuclear power is a more reliable source of electricity than other renewables.